The City of Winnipeg has posted an Area Coordinator position in the Assessment and Taxation Department .

 outdoors and travel within the service region, a career as an Assessment Officer could be for you!

 It was before the crack of dawn on Tuesday, September 27th that Shirley Bomak and I headed down the highway to the big City of Regina for the Saskatchewan Assessment Appraisers Association 14th Annual Workshop and AGM.
 Arriving just in time for lunch, we were greeted by the kind SAAA executive.
 The first afternoon session speakers were two detectives with the Regina Police Service.
 They educated the delegates on gang members and what to look out for on the streets and when inspecting.
-The afternoon presenters were Home Inspectors, who educated us as to what they look for when doing inspections and related it to […]
+The afternoon presenters were Home Inspectors, who educated us as to what they look for […]

 The 2017 Annual Professional Development Conference has been scheduled for Wednesday and Thursday May 10th and 11th, 2017…